HebiRobotics/QuickBuffers/README.md

  * **Improved order** for optimized [sequential memory access](order.md)
  * **Optional accessors** as an opt-in feature (java8)

-QuickBuffers passes all [proto2 conformance tests](./conformance) and is compatible with all Java versions from 6 through 20.
+QuickBuffers passes all [proto2 conformance tests](./conformance) and is compatible with all Java versions from 6 through 20 as well as Android.
 Proto3 messages can be generated and are wire compatible, but so far the behavioral differences have not been explicitly added due to some [proto3 design decisions](proto3.md) that have kept us from using it.
 Current limitations include

 * [Services](https://developers.google.com/protocol-buffers/docs/proto#services) are not implemented
 * [Extensions](https://developers.google.com/protocol-buffers/docs/proto#extensions) are embedded directly into the extended message, so support is limited to generation time.